Its a view not many get to see. When you buy a coffee, pay a bill or send money to a friend, its likely

 Gain unique insights into how the RBA, and central banks more generally, achieve some of their policy objectives

-through the operation of this critical infrastructure.
+through the operation of critical interbank settlement infrastructure.

 Work with other areas of the RBA on a diverse range of matters including payments innovation and regulation,